 Legal Status of the Lesbian, Gay, and Bisexual Community

-Statewide legislation in Nevada expressly protects LGBT+ individuals.
-Specifically, Nevada includes sexual orientation and gender identity and expression as protected classes under its employment, public accommodations and housing nondiscrimination laws.
+Statewide legislation in Nevada expressly protects LGBTQ+ individuals.
+Specifically, Nevada includes sexual orientation and gender identity and expression as protected classes under its employment, public accommodations, and housing nondiscrimination laws.

-People who work in the foster care system must have training on working with LGBT+ youths.
+People who work in the foster care system must have training on working with LGBTQ+ youths.

 Any adult or any married couple can adopt a child in Nevada.

 It is a category B felony for a person who has tested positive for HIV to intentionally, knowingly, or willfully engage in conduct in a manner that is intended or likely to transmit the disease to another person, without that person’s consent.

 Though prostitution is legal for licensed houses of prostitution in select counties in Nevada, it’s a category B felony for someone who is HIV-positive, regardless of being licensed, to engage in it.

 Nevada prisons can isolate HIV-positive inmates from the general community if they have engaged in behaviors that increase the risk of transmitting the disease, such as battery, sexual activity, illegal intravenous injection of a controlled substance or a dangerous drug, or receiving or giving tattoos.

 There are hate crimes protections for LGBTQ+ people in Nevada.

 Licensed clinicians are prohibited from offering conversion therapy to minors in Nevada.